goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** Any exception thrown within a promise will get swallowed and discarded unless a developer didn’t forget to explicitly handle.
 Even if your code is subscribed to `process.uncaughtException`!
 Overcome this by registering to the event `process.unhandledRejection`

-**Otherwise:** Your errors will get swallowed and leave no trace.
+**Иначе:** Your errors will get swallowed and leave no trace.
 Nothing to worry about

 🔗 [**Read More: catching unhandled promise rejection**](/sections/errorhandling/catchunhandledpromiserejection.md)